Do the quick posture check!

 Thank god you and me love to Row!
-Rowing workouts are intense for your core, and thus a great method to quickly correcting your pose .
-The rowing motion you repeat over and over strengthens the whole recenter section of your body.
+Rowing workouts are intense for your core, and thus a great method to quickly correcting your pose.
+The rowing motion you repeat over and over strengthens the whole section of your body.
 At the end of each stroke, when you start moving forward again, your abs are forced to make a sit-up-like movement.

 The benefit of rowing

 At the start of each stroke, the connection between your legs and arms engages your lower back muscles.
-You are also sitting on a small, not particularly-steady seat, so your abs and lower-back muscles fire constantly to help keep you stable.
-Just the basic motion strengthens your core.
-A stronger core will improve your overall posture, and rowing is the best method how to get there.
+You are also sitting on a small, not particularly steady seat, so your abs and lower-back muscles fire constantly to help keep you stable.
+Just this basic motion strengthens your core.
+A stronger core will improve your overall posture, and rowing is the best method to get there.